pramttl/obp-python-client/README.rst

 Thus the 2 aspects involved are:

-[1] Getting the OAuth Token/Headers via the OBP OAuth Provider. (get-oauth-headers.py) [2] Using the Rest API to get data from the Open Bank Project, Social Finance Application. (rest-client.py)
+[1] Getting the OAuth Token/Headers via the OBP OAuth Provider. (get-oauth-headers.py) [2] Using the Rest API to get data from the Open Bank Project, Demo Application Server. (rest-client.py)

+All the inital settings are defined in the "settings.py" file.

 Getting Access Token via OBP OAuth Provider.
 ----------------------------------------------------------------------------